berangerthomas/StellaScript/README.md

 ## A Python tool for transcription and speaker diarization

 StellaScript is a Python application for generating speaker-aware transcriptions from live or pre-recorded audio.
-It integrates several machine learning models for its core functions: speech-to-text via OpenAI's Whisper model (using `faster-whisper` and Hugging Face `transformers` implementations), speaker diarization using `pyannote.audio`, and speaker embedding generation with `SpeechBrain`.
+It integrates several machine learning models for its core functions: speech-to-text via OpenAI's Whisper model (using the `whisperx` library for optimized performance), speaker diarization using `pyannote.audio`, and speaker embedding generation with `SpeechBrain`.

 ## Core concepts and methodology